 CID was one of the six teams to receive a grant from the Dutch Science Foundation (NWO) to collaborate over a period of ten years.
 The grant is part of the Gravitation Programme by the Ministry of Education, Culture and Science (OCW) to fund highly ambitious research programs that have the potential to bring about international break throughs.
 At Utrecht University, CID is tightly connected to Dynamics of Youth (DoY), one of Utrecht University's four strategic themes.

 CID research is grouped into four Work Packages (WPs), each focusing on specific aspects of development.
-WP1 focusses on brain development, specifically on social competence and behavioral control.
+WP1 focusses on brain development.
 WP2 on the effect of interventions on child behaviour.
 Then WP3 focusses on generational transmission in families.
 And WP4 complements all studies with advanced mathematical modelling and animal research.

-The YOUth cohort is part of WP1 and part of the UU strategic theme Dynamics of Youth.
-Within WP 1 YOUth adresses questions regarding the interrelationships between brain and behaviour, and how associations might develop as a function of age, sex, genetic influences, and environmental exposure.
+The YOUth cohort is part of WP1 and part of the Utrecht University strategic theme Dynamics of Youth.
+Within WP 1 YOUth addresses questions regarding the interrelationships between brain and behaviour, and how associations might develop as a function of age, sex, genetic influences, and environmental exposure.

 All CID cohort studies

-Several large-scale longitudal cohort studies support the different work packages.
-Two new longitudal children cohort studies were implemented in 2013: the Utrecht YOUth cohort (part of WP1) and the Leiden based intervention cohort L-CID (part of WP2).
+Several large-scale longitudinal cohort studies support the different work packages.
+Two new longitudinal children cohort studies were implemented in 2013: the Utrecht YOUth cohort (part of WP1) and the Leiden based intervention cohort L-CID (part of WP2).